 Kids can get the full-on New Year's Eve experience without staying up much past their bedtime in Marina del Rey, at a perfect compromise celebration in Burton Chace Park.
 The big countdown starts at 8:59, as everyone watches the Times Square ball-drop on a big screen.
 A big fireworks display is then fired off the south jetty in the Marina, at the civilized hour of 9pm.

-Kids who can make it till midnight can huddle close to their parents in the crisp night air and enjoy fireworks over the Queen Mary in Long Beach, or up above Universal Studios when the grown up bash on City Walk reaches its climax.
+Kids who can make it till midnight can huddle close to their parents in the crisp night air and enjoy fireworks over the Queen Mary in Long Beach, or up above Universal Studios when the grown up bash reaches its climax with synchronized fireworks displays throughout the park.

-As always, there are plenty more options on our daily events calendar!
+As always, there are plenty more options on our daily events calendar—and we're adding more daily, so keep checking!

 Originally published December 28, 2011